ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/CQL 2.md

 In RDBMS, Primary keys are often simple and single-column.But in Cassandra, Primary keys can be composite keys including both partition keys and clustering columns.

+# Cassandra Schema Query Descriptions

+### 1. Retrieve all videos uploaded by a specific user:

+**Description:**
+- **Usefulness in Cassandra:** This query is useful because in Cassandra, denormalization is common, and queries are designed to be efficient for specific access patterns.
+Storing videos by user allows for fast retrieval of all videos uploaded by a particular user without the need for joins.
+- **Difference from RDBMS:** In traditional RDBMS, you might have a normalized schema where videos are stored in a separate table and linked to users through foreign key relationships.
+Joins would be required to retrieve all videos uploaded by a specific user, potentially leading to performance issues at scale.

+### 2. Retrieve all comments on a specific video, sorted by date:

+**Description:**
+- **Usefulness in Cassandra:** Storing comments by video allows for efficient retrieval of comments related to a particular video.
+Sorting by date enables retrieving comments in chronological order, which can be important for displaying comments in applications.
+- **Difference from RDBMS:** In RDBMS, comments might be stored in a separate table linked to videos through foreign keys.
+Join operations would be needed to retrieve comments for a specific video and sorting might require additional processing.

+### 3. Retrieve all comments made by a specific user, sorted by date:

+**Description:**
+- **Usefulness in Cassandra:** Storing comments by user allows for efficient retrieval of comments made by a particular user.
+Sorting by date enables retrieving comments in chronological order, which can be useful for displaying a user's comment history.
+- **Difference from RDBMS:** In RDBMS, comments might be stored in a separate table linked to users through foreign keys.
+Join operations would be needed to retrieve comments made by a specific user and sorting might require additional processing.

+### 4. Retrieve all likes received by a specific video:

+**Description:**
+- **Usefulness in Cassandra:** Storing likes by video allows for efficient retrieval of likes received by a particular video.
+This schema design optimizes for read operations when displaying the popularity of a video.
+- **Difference from RDBMS:** In RDBMS, likes might be stored in a separate table linked to videos through foreign keys.
+Join operations would be needed to retrieve likes received by a specific video.

+### 5. Retrieve all likes given by a specific user:

+**Description:**
+- **Usefulness in Cassandra:** Storing likes by user allows for efficient retrieval of likes given by a particular user.
+This schema design optimizes for read operations when displaying a user's liked content.
+- **Difference from RDBMS:** In RDBMS, likes might be stored in a separate table linked to users through foreign keys.
+Join operations would be needed to retrieve likes given by a specific user.

+### 6. Retrieve all subscriptions made by a specific user:

+**Description:**
+- **Usefulness in Cassandra:** Storing subscriptions by user allows for efficient retrieval of subscriptions made by a particular user.
+This schema design optimizes for read operations when displaying a user's subscriptions.
+- **Difference from RDBMS:** In RDBMS, subscriptions might be stored in a separate table linked to users through foreign keys.
+Join operations would be needed to retrieve subscriptions made by a specific user.